 So, we have a big team helping in providing these humanitarian assistance to the displaced.

-We are trying to look at durable solutions to identify places where it’s stable and safe for them to return and reconstruct their housing and the social network of schools and health centres, but it’s not feasible everywhere for the time being.
+We are trying to look at durable solutions to identify places where its stable and safe for them to return and reconstruct their housing and the social network of schools and health centres, but its not feasible everywhere for the time being.
 Another aspect is that we work on what transpires between the farmers and herders and the situation sometimes which may be tense is the case of social cohesion basically, because people are moving and then they are fighting for the same resources, so, we have to work on identifying solutions between the two.

 We have done that successfully in Yola, trying to prevent clashes between communities which are within the borders.